Call ADT

 Rob Troubleshooting the ADT Outdoor Camera

 What to Expect: ADT’s indoor/outdoor cameras are pretty bare-bones and honestly not worth the money.
-You’ll see that I had two outdoor cameras installed – one in front and one out back.
+You’ll see that we had two outdoor cameras installed – one in front and one out back.
 Sure they’re well-made and offer the industry standard 1080p HD, but most cameras nowadays have this image quality.
 (If you want 4K resolution and advanced features, check out our Arlo Review and Lorex Review.)
 Other than a clear picture, though, these cameras didn’t do a whole lot.
-There’s no built-in siren, no AI facial recognition, and I found the night vision to be just passable.
-Not to mention I was on the phone with tech support for two hours trying to pair the cameras to the system.
+There’s no built-in siren, no AI facial recognition, and we found the night vision to be just passable.
+Not to mention we were on the phone with tech support for two hours trying to pair the cameras to the system.

 Also note that ADT can get crazy with their notifications if you don’t dial-in your motion zones to reduce the sensitivity.
-Not exaggerating, I was getting 50-100 smartphone alerts per day for the first couple of days.
-Luckily, once I customized my zones so that it didn’t pick up passing cars, I wound up with far fewer alerts.
+Not exaggerating, we were getting 50-100 smartphone alerts per day for the first couple of days.
+Luckily, once we customized our zones so that it didn’t pick up passing cars, we wound up with far fewer alerts.

 Configuring Ground Zones on our ADT Outdoor Camera